 As long as you follow accessibility guidelines, matching the colors of your web form to your branding will help build familiarity and trust with your audience.
 Combined with other form-building best practices, using on-brand colors can improve submissions.

 The color you choose for your form’s CTA button can also influence conversion rates.
-Create sharp contrast to ensure this button grabs attention and encourages users to click.
+Create a sharp contrast to ensure this button grabs attention and encourages users to click.
 Using your brand’s primary color may be the best choice for your CTA button.

 Curious to learn how different aspects of design can influence the success of your web forms?
 Download our eBook, 4 Steps to Better Web Forms.